-- Intravitreal injections must be carried out according to medical standards and applicable guidelines by a qualified physician experienced in administering intravitreal injections - In general, adequate anaesthesia and asepsis, including topical broad spectrum microbicide (eg, povidone iodine applied to the periocular skin, eyelid, and ocular surface), have to be ensured - The pre-filled syringe and the vial are for single use only.
+- Intravitreal injections must be carried out according to medical standards and applicable guidelines by a qualified physician experienced in administering intravitreal injections - In general, adequate anaesthesia and asepsis, including topical broad spectrum microbicide (eg, povidone iodine applied to the periocular skin, eyelid, and ocular surface), have to be ensured - Eye dilation prior to the injection procedure is not necessary. - The pre-filled syringe and the vial are for single use in one eye only.
 EYLEA is not licensed for multi-dose, further compounding or vial splitting.
-Use of more than one injection from the pre-filled syringe or the vial can lead to contamination and subsequent infection. - Surgical hand disinfection, sterile gloves, a sterile drape, and a sterilised eyelid speculum (or equivalent) are recommended - For the intravitreal injection, a 30 G x 1⁄2 inch injection needle should be used
+Use of more than one injection from the pre-filled syringe or the vial can lead to contamination and subsequent infection. - · Surgical hand disinfection, sterile gloves, a sterile drape, and a sterilised eyelid speculum (or equivalent) are recommended - For the intravitreal injection, a 30 G x 1⁄2 inch injection needle should be used